GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A computer would deserve to be called intelligent if it could deceive a human into believing that it was human.
+> ### Sometimes there is a silver bullet for boosting software engineering productivity.
+But you need to shoot the right person.
 >
-> ~ *Alan Turing*
+> ~ *Michael Stal*

 ---
 ## 🏎 Quick Facts